Uppingham School: History

 The buildings of the school continued to expand.
-The First World War took the lives of 450 ex-pupils and the school hall was built in their memory.
+The First World War took the lives of 450 former pupils and the school hall was built in their memory.
+Uppingham had been attended by Edward Brittain, Roland Leighton and Victor Richardson who were immortalised in Vera Brittain's memoir Testament of Youth.
 Also built in this period were the main classroom block in the centre of the school, the cricket and rugby pavilions, and a school sanatorium.
 In 1956 a new science block was opened by the Prince Philip, Duke of Edinburgh; it was extended in the 1960s.
 In 1989 a new maths block for mathematics and computing was opened by Stephen Hawking.
 New squash courts were built and in 1970 the sports centre, incorporating the old swimming pool, was opened, with the later addition of a climbing wall and a weights room.
 In 1981 came a new music school and a new buttery, where the pupils can buy snacks.
 In 1995 a new arts and design faculty was built, the Leonardo Centre, designed by an old pupil, Piers Gough.
 In 2003 a language centre (TLC) opened to house all the modern-language classrooms.
-In 2006 a third music facility, the Paul David Music School (PDMS), opened in School Lane, incorporating all the old houses that were there, to accommodate the growing demand for music at the school.
+In 2006 a third music facility, the Paul David Music School (PDMS), opened in School Lane, incorporating the old houses that were there, to accommodate the growing demand for music at the school.
 In 2010 the Uppingham School Sports Centre (USSC) was completed, and the old sports centre demolished to create space to develop the new science centre, all part of the new "Western Quad".

 In the post-war period, sports other than the main ones of rugby, hockey, cricket, athletics, swimming and shooting began to be introduced including tennis, basketball, badminton, fencing, squash, sailing, soccer and golf.

 In 1945 Douglas Guest succeeded Robert Sterndale Bennett as Director of Music and this area of school life developed further.
 The concert choir was expanded to involve over half the school: a bandmaster was appointed; music scholarships were introduced; and various music societies were created.
 All these innovations remain.
 Recently the school's music facilities have been improved again.
 The school houses two large three-manual pipe organs, in the memorial hall and the chapel, the latter one being rebuilt in the summer of 2007 by Nicholson Organs of Malvern.
 A new choir division appears high on the south wall, and a new console and action have been installed, along with new pipework.
 The organ is notable for a smooth Harrison tone and a rare pair of independent sets of Swell shutters – one opening west into the nave extension and one south across the repositioned choir stalls.